 Is it strange to think that angel investing in startups and collecting art as being similar?
 I guess for many of us the link between the two is not that clear.
 Though, I believe there is a link.

-Recently I listened to Carter Cleveland, founder and CEO of Artsy.
-The conversation reminded me Zeev Holtzman’s quote.
+Recently I listened to Carter Cleveland, founder, and CEO of Artsy.
+The conversation reminded me of Zeev Holtzman’s quote.
 Mr. Holtzman is a famous Israeli venture capitalist and a big art collector.
 Holtzman said that:

 As an art collector, I find that focusing on young contemporary artists is strikingly similar to startup investing.
 In both cases one looks to the future and encounters unknowns and uncertainties.
 A long term view is needed and hopefully success will come.
 The market will ultimately decide if a decision was reasonable.
 There is one key difference, however: The paintings – contrary to Israeli entrepreneurs – never talk back, no matter what I say to them.